Cannabis in Nebraska

-Cannabis in Nebraska is fully illegal, but first offense for possession of small amounts was reduced to a civil infraction in 1979.
+Cannabis in Nebraska is legal for medical use.
+First offense for possession of small amounts was reduced to a civil infraction in 1979.

 History

 Industrial hemp (1887)

 According to the USDA, the first crop of industrial hemp in Nebraska was grown in Fremont in 1887 by men from Champaign, Illinois.

 Prohibition (1927) and partial decriminalization (1979)

 Amidst an early 20th century trend of limiting the drug, Nebraska first restricted cannabis in 1927.

 In 1969, Nebraska eased penalties for cannabis possession in the state, limiting the penalty for first-time possession to no more than 7 days in jail.
 Marijuana was decriminalized to a civil infraction for first-time offenders in 1978 or 1979.

 Testimony given by Nebraska prosecutors and local law enforcement officials before the Nebraska Legislature Judiciary Committee in 2014 showed the different counties in Nebraska respond to marijuana in significantly differing ways.
 Some county attorneys and sheriffs take an approach emphasizing strict enforcement, while others take an approach that deemphasizes prosecution for minor offenses.